It's been a busy past few months, and my husband and I really needed a vacation.

 The two of us haven't been on a holiday alone in nearly five years.
 With both our jobs and the kids, "just us" is hard.

 My husband, John, decided to book a weekend away (the closest four-day weekend) and said let's just do it.
-We looked for Wimberley vacation rentals and wanted to find something that would give us a little bit of luxury but would also be close to the outdoors (it is spring after all!).
+We looked for Wimberley vacation rentals and wanted to find something that would give us a little bit of luxury but would also be close to the outdoors (it is summer after all!).

 We wanted to find a scenic cabin that would give us all the best parts of camping without having to rough it, and luckily we stumbled across Getaway.
 Their Wimberley outpost is nestled in spectacular scenery and best of all, it's only a one-hour drive from our home in Austin.
 No kids, no cooking, nothing but peace in the great outdoors.